What Is the Minimum Interest to Report to IRS?

 To make sure you’re in the good books with the IRS, make sure you know the thresholds for reporting interest income when you’re filing your tax return.

 If you earn more than $10 in interest from any person or entity, you should receive a Form 1099-INT that specifies the exact amount you received in bank interest for your tax return.
 Technically, there is no minimum reportable income: any interest you earn must be reported on your income tax return.
 So, even if you don’t receive a Form 1099-INT, you are still legally required to report all interest on your taxes.
-Any amount of non-taxable interest still needs to be reported on your income tax return because it could impact your tax return.
-An example of a non-taxable income that impacts your taxes are Social Security benefits which are considered taxable income.
+Any amount of tax-exempt interest still needs to be reported on your income tax return because it could impact your tax return.

 You might not have to report interest earned if you don’t have enough income required to file a tax return.
 Usually, if you have not made the minimum income for the year, you don’t have to file taxes.
 There are a few exceptions like if you owe an early withdrawal penalty for an IRA or any other special taxes or if you earned more than $400 in self-employment income.